Art

 I love sketching the initial idea and then seeing it completed in paint.
 When I am painting I am immersed in the scene I am creating.
 I don’t think of the things I put in the painting as shapes, but as real things.
 It is like an extreme form of daydreaming where I get to place the characters and scenery as I choose.
 There is often a narrative element to my painting and I am in the story while I am painting it.

-My usual method is that I get an idea for a painting, sketch it before I can forget it, and then collect supporting material for the idea (photos, sketches etc.).
+Usually, I get an idea for a painting, sketch it before I can forget it, and then collect supporting material for the idea (photos, sketches objects, etc.).
 I then work up a composition I am happy with and loosely sketch it up on the canvas.
 Sometimes I will diverge from the original vision as another idea seems better, but most often the work is close to the original sketch.
 For portraits, I want to capture something that expresses something intrinsic to the subject.
+I often work in assemblage and enjoy combining portraits with objects in a unified composition.

-I paint more portraits now and I have worked occasionally in assemblage for the last six years.
 My work often explores themes of loneliness, isolation, and perseverance.
 Occasionally I will create a work as a social comment.
-I also like to capture that perfect happy still moment – this is typical of my dog beach paintings.”
-I paint a wide variety of subject matter as many things are interesting and I’d get bored if I stuck with the one thing.
+I also like to capture that perfect happy still moment – this is typical of my dog beach paintings.
+I paint a wide variety of subject matter as so many things are interesting

 Blog